timbarsotti/LimitLogger/README.md

 "Commit Logs To Database" -> determines if the Limit Logs get committed to the database<br/>
 "Debug Limits" -> determines if the Limit Logs are printed in the debug logs<br/>
 If neither is set to true, limit logger doesn't do anything. <br/>
 "Auto Commit When Initial Is Stopped" - Auto commit the logs when the initial log is stopped.
 Without this being set to true, you must call the "commitAll" method in order to commit the logs.
-This might be helpful to disable when you are using certain trigger architectures that would initalize multiple initial logs for a single execution context.
+This might be helpful to disable when you are using certain trigger architectures that would initalize multiple initial logs for a single execution context.<br/>
+"Set Wrapper Relationships Between Logs" - The wrapper relationship sets parent child relationships between the log limits.
+This will consume an extra DML statement and the corresponding number of DML rows. <br/>

 # Usage